peter88213/novelyst_matrix/docs/template/index.md

 ## Features

+- The plugin adds a "Matrix" entry to the *novelyst* "Tools" menu.
 - Display scene relationships to characters, locations, items, and arcs with a spreadsheet-like matrix.
 - Add/Remove relationships by klicking on the nodes.